Skillshare/apollo-federation-php/README.md

         'firstName' => ['type' => Type::string()],
         'lastName' => ['type' => Type::string()]
     ],
-    '__resolveReference' => static function ($ref) {
+    '__resolveReference' => function ($ref) {
-        // .. fetch from a data source.
+        // ... fetch from a data source.
     }
 ]);
 ```

-* `keys` — defines the entity's primary key, which consists of one or more of the fields.
+* `keys` — defines the entity's unique keys, which consists of one or more of the fields.
 An entity's key cannot include fields that return a union or interface.

 * `__resolveReference` — resolves the representation of the entity from the provided reference.
 Subgraphs use representations to reference entities from other subgraphs.
 A representation requires only an explicit __typename definition and values for the entity's primary key fields.